DevTeam/IoC/README.md

 * Supports injection of dependencies by:

-        contract - interface or a set of interfaces
+        contract - interface/type or a set of interfaces/types

         state - one or more ordered state types